 Face it: some day you’re going to be old.
 And when you’re old your life is probably going to suck.
 You’ll be in a nursing home or hospital forced to spend your days watching game shows on TV and eating slime jello.
 But if you record all your travels in a blog you’ll be able to go back and remember how awesome your life used to be.

 6. You Can Get Free Stuff

 Face it: travel is expensive.
 And any little bit you can score for free helps.
+So become a travel blogger and get free stuff.
 Free stuff is the only real reason people start travel blogs.
 So start a blog and start asking for comps.
 Tours, hostels, hotels, flights — anything and everything.
 And if you can’t get it for free, don’t do it.
 Sure, some bloggers might argue that it’s not really free if you have to write about it in exchange.
 But how long does a blog post take to write?
 Twenty minutes?

 7. You Can Make Money

 Face it: you’re probably running out of money.
 And even if you aren’t you could always use more.
 In addition to getting free stuff, bloggers can also get paid.
 Your “hard work” is worth more than just a free night somewhere.
 So never just take a press trip, demand extra compensation.
 Because blogs are influential and someday someone might book a trip based on your recommendation.
 Just make sure you write positive things about whoever is paying you or else they may never pay you again.
 It doesn’t matter if you had a miserable time, your audience doesn’t need to know.

 Face it: sometimes people just piss you off.
 Big time.
 Maybe your flight was late.
 Maybe your hotel room was dirty.
 Maybe you didn’t like your lunch.
 Whatever it is, just find a manager, tell them you’re a blogger, and demand reparations or else you’ll tear them apart on your blog and social media.
 Don’t let up.
 It’s your right as a blogger.